Deutz-Allis

-Deutz-Allis was formed when Deutz-Fahr of Germany, part of KHD, purchased the agricultural assets of the Allis-Chalmers corporation in 1985.
+Deutz-Allis was a company formed when Deutz-Fahr of Germany, part of KHD, purchased the agricultural assets of the Allis-Chalmers corporation in 1985.

 Deutz-Allis was eventually sold to the Allis-Gleaner Corporation, or AGCO), in 1990.
 Deutz-Allis tractors and equipment were renamed in North America to be AGCO-Allis, but continued in South America until 2001, when the South American operations were renamed AGCO-Allis.

-In Argentina, was made the Deutz-Allis 5.125 L and the Deutz-Allis 5.190.
+In Argentina, the company manufactured the Deutz-Allis 5.125 L and the Deutz-Allis 5.190.

 In North America, Deutz-Allis tractors carried both the traditional Deutz-green color, and Allis-orange color.
 In South America they were Deutz-green.